5 Signs It’s Time for Your Next Eye Doctor Appointment

 Eye strain is never a good sign, but it is a sign you need to see your eye doctor for an exam sooner rather than later.
 Many of us spend hours each day staring at computer and phone screens.
 While that naturally does cause some eye strain, it’s important to note when the strain is becoming irritating.
 Headaches and blurred vision after staring at a screen are also telltale signs it’s time for you to schedule an eye doctor appointment.

 You Notice Any Changes in Your Sight

-Any changes in your vision should be cause for a visit to your eye doctor.
-Whether you’ve had excellent vision your whole life or you were diagnosed with nearsightedness at a young age, changes in your vision need to be addressed as soon as possible.
-Working with your eye doctor can help you diagnose the issue and resolve it.
+Any changes in your vision should prompt a visit to your eye doctor.
+Whether you’ve had excellent vision for your entire life or you were diagnosed with nearsightedness at a young age, changes in your vision must be addressed as soon as possible.
+If you make an appointment with your eye doctor, physicians can help you diagnose the issue and resolve it.

 You Can’t Remember Your Last Eye Exam

 Your annual eye exam is an important part of maintaining your health.
-If you’re experiencing any of these signs or it’s just been a while since you had an eye exam performed, contact our team at Eye Consultants of Atlanta today.
+If you’re experiencing any of these signs or it’s just been a while since a physician performed an eye exam on you, contact our team at Eye Consultants of Atlanta today!